Placement for Adoption

 The Team Manager in consultation with the Head of Service must consider the recommendation and decide whether the child should be placed for adoption overseas.
 The notification to the child (if old enough) and the parents must include an explanation of the placement possibilities in the British Isles and abroad.

-Where a decision is made to pursue the option of placement overseas, the child's social worker should consult with Legal Services about the legal process, and seek the approval of the Head of Service, LAC, Permanency and Placements to an application for a Placement Order.
+Where a decision is made to pursue the option of placement overseas, the child's social worker should consult with Legal Services about the legal process, and seek the approval of the Head of Service, Child in Care, Permanency and Placements to an application for a Placement Order.

 Where no Prospective Adopters have been Identified